xncHung/retrofit-assistant-doc/README.md

 ![urlcompletion.gif](./screenshots/urlcompletion_en.gif)

 The above is a general process for using OAS, please note that although the article uses api Fox as an example, it does not mean that apifox can only be used, in fact, since the OAS standard is an open and unified standard, any api management tool that supports exporting OAS 3 can be used。

 ## How to install

 - <kbd>Settings(windows:alt+shift+S;mac:command+,)</kbd> > <kbd>Plugins</kbd> > <kbd></kbd> > <kbd>type in "
   Retrofit Assistant"</kbd> > <kbd>Install Plugin</kbd>

+## Offers and promotions

+This plugin is still in the promotion stage.
+If you want to promote it with me and get benefits from it, or have any comments or suggestions, you can contact me through [email](mailto:xnchung@yeah.net).

 [plugin]:https://plugins.jetbrains.com/plugin/22726-retrofit-assistant